italopires/citizens_app/README.md

 ### Ruby on Rails
 This application requires:
-* rails 5.2.4.5
 * ruby 2.6.6

 ### Database
-Thist application uses Postgresql with ActiveRecord
+This application uses Postgresql 12.1 with ActiveRecord

 ### Development
 * Template Engine: ERB